natcap/invest.users-guide/source/marine_water_quality.rst

 Case example illustrating model inputs and results
 ==================================================

 Managers and stakeholders want to estimate the distribution of fecal-coliform bacteria released from floathomes (recreational floating cabins, usually with untreated wastes) in sheltered areas along the west coast of Vancouver Island, BC, Canada.
 We have explored scenarios involving different levels of treatment (removal of fecal-coliform and thus a decreased loading) and different spatial arrangements of floathomes.
-Figures :ref:`figure1` and :ref:`figure2` show a status quo arrangement of floathomes in Lemmens Inlet (and, in the case of Fig. :ref:`figure3`, the surrounding area).
+Figures 1  and 2 show a status quo arrangement of floathomes in Lemmens Inlet (and, in the case of Figure 3, the surrounding area).
 We used an initial assumption that the loading of the untreated wastes from the floathomes of 1 million bacteria per day.
-In another scenario assumption, we modeled the effects of secondary treatment of waste from two floathomes (the 23rd and 24th in Fig. :ref:`figure2`), assuming 95% removal (thus the initial loading is 50,000 bacteria per day).
-Model results, i.e. the distribution of fecal-coliform bacteria given the location of floathomes shown in Fig. :ref:`figure2` and the modeled treatment of waste described above, are shown in Fig. :ref:`figure3`.
+In another scenario assumption, we modeled the effects of secondary treatment of waste from two floathomes (the 23rd and 24th in Figure 2), assuming 95% removal (thus the initial loading is 50,000 bacteria per day).
+Model results, i.e. the distribution of fecal-coliform bacteria given the location of floathomes shown in Figure 2 and the modeled treatment of waste described above, are shown in Figure 3.

- .. _figure1:

  .. figure:: marine_water_quality_images/fig_1.png
     :width: 400px

+    Figure 1.
 A map of Clayoquot Sound, BC, Canada showing a status quo arrangement of floathomes (red dots).
 The dotted box indicates Lemmens Inlet, the region of interest for potentially rearranging floathomes and/or exploring the effects of treating wastes.
 Background colors indicate tidal dispersion coefficients for the region, a key model input.

- .. _figure2:

  .. figure:: marine_water_quality_images/fig_2.png
     :width: 400px

+    Figure 2.
 Enlarged map of Lemmens Inlet, showing the location of floathomes.
 Source point centroids are shown with red x’s and red circles indicate treated wastes (23 and 24) assuming 95% removal of bacteria.

- .. _figure3:

  .. figure:: marine_water_quality_images/fig_3.png
     :width: 400px

+    Figure 3.
 Map of modeled concentration of fecal coliform bacteria in Lemmens Inlet.
 Red circles indicate treated wastes.
 The results are for demonstration purposes only.

 References
 ==========